- Target muscle: Posterior Deltoid

 - Instead of grasping the bench with your free hand, put your free hand behind your back.
 This will put your body off balance and force the recruitment of more stabilizer muscles, especially in your core.

-- See also the lying reverse dumbbell fly.
+- See also the lying reverse dumbbell fly and the bent-over barbell reverse raise.

 How not to do it